-If a student is found responsible for a violation of the Student Code of Conduct for dating violence, domestic violence, sexual assault or stalking, the student will be given one or more sanctions.
-Sanctions are designed to help prevent future Student Code of Conduct violations, to educate students on appropriate behavior required to succeed in the workplace and live in society, and where appropriate, to remedy any damage done.
+If a student is found responsible for a violation of the Student Code of Conduct, the student will be given one or more sanctions.
+Sanctions are designed to help prevent future Student Code of Conduct violations, educate students on appropriate behavior required to succeed in the workplace and live in society, and where appropriate, remedy any damage done.